The Most Common Health Conditions for Disability Claims

 - Infections and parasitic diseases, like food poisoning and meningitis, account for 1.9 percent of new claims and 2.9 percent of existing claims

 Applying for SSD is often a very complex and confusing process because applicants must provide substantial evidence to prove that they are truly disabled.
-The Social Security disability lawyers at Phillips Disability have a vast knowledge of both the application process and SSD guidelines.
+The Social Security disability lawyers at Dayes Law Firm PC have a vast knowledge of both the application process and SSD guidelines.

 We can guide you through the entire application process to ensure that you claim is complete and has the best chance for approval.